Sarthakischauhan/advent-of-code/README.md

 Let me know what you think about them.
 Each implementation has link to their respective questions.

 # Solutions
-[Day1](./day1.py) - Simple solution, we were given two lists of 1000 numbers and have to do the required operations on them.
-O(n) solution.
-[Question here](https://adventofcode.com/2024/day/1)
+[day1](./day1.py) - simple solution, we were given two lists of 1000 numbers and have to do the required operations on them. o(n) solution. [question here](https://adventofcode.com/2024/day/1)

+[day2](./day2.py) - first part was easy for me but part2 was just tough to crack, I will not consider it.[question here](https://adventofcode.com/2024/day/2)